 Giving feedback

-This page walks through the five feedback types, where each one appears in the interface, when they take effect relative to the briefing, and how much feedback you typically need before the refinement flow is worth running.
+This page walks through the six feedback types, where each one appears in the interface, when they take effect relative to the briefing, and how much feedback you typically need before the refinement flow is worth running.
 The related page on refining over time covers the refinement step itself.

-The five feedback types
+The six feedback types

 ★ Star